datacamp/ggdc/README.md

 ## Setup

 You will need to set up Lato fonts before you can use this pacakge.
-You can do this by by running the following lines of code.
+This requires installation of the `extrafont` package and setting up the font databases appropriately.
+Once you have `extrafont` installed, you can install Lato fonts as shown below.

 ```r
 library(ggdc)